davidemmanuellopez/iscas85_formula_generator/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Goal

+The creation of this utility is intended for provide test cases for non-clausal SAT solvers, or non-clausal Automatic Demonstrators.
+The available test cases on SAT competitions or other sources are in clausal form (CNF, DNF).
+Thats dificult to test a non-clausal SAT solver, because a non-clausal form can allow algorithmic improvements that cannot be used in the input formula is always clausal.
+Also, a random formula generation does not represent the complexity of the problematique.

+The utility was created by me for test Demuba3 Automatic Demonstrator, in https://github.com/davidemmanuellopez/demuba3.
+But can be used for any solver, only is need to use the same formula representation or modify the source code to generate formula with other nomenclature.

 ## Use

 * First, compile de utilities with compile.sh, or compile with command line the two single sources.